arjun-menon/arjun-menon.github.io/essays/pol/ca/conservatives-and-lies.md

 ---
 title: Conservative and Lies – a Culture of Deception
 desc: Dishonesty and Misrepresentation are the bread and butter of North American conservative politicians.
 The extreme, rampant, and pervasive dishonesty of conservative politicians is evil.
+public: true
 ---
 “My people are destroyed for lack of knowledge” — Hosea 4:6a.

-Dishonesty and Misrepresentation have become a core and recurring theme of North American conservative politics and politicians.
+Dishonesty and misrepresentation have become a core and recurring theme of North American conservative politics and politicians.
+I intend to discuss that here.

+There might be a place for a fiscally-conservative low-regulation/small-government point of view, but North American conservatives have long abandoned such a point of view.
+In Canada, the fiscally-conservative party today would be the Liberal Party of Canada.
+The Conservative Party of Canada has become the *"shamelessly lie to people endlessly"* party.

 Areas of deception:
 * People are being deceived.
 * Often they repeat the same nonsense they hear.
 * Canada
 	* Carbon tax
-        * Quotas of things the cons have said about it
+        * Quotes of things the cons have said about it
         * Links to studies on it
         * The family of 4 in Alberta
         * The On Liberals’ lie on it.